SALIS - Research in SALIS

 - The ADAPT Centre focuses on developing new generation digital technologies that transform how people communicate.

-- EMT (European Master’s in Translation) Network – a partnership between the European Commission and selected European Universities, whose main goal is to improve the quality of translator training and to ensure adequate supply of highly skilled people to work as translators in the European Union
+- EMT (European Master’s in Translation) Network – a partnership between the European Commission and selected European Universities, whose main goal is to improve the quality of translator training and to ensure an adequate supply of highly skilled people to work as translators in the European Union

 For further queries, please contact Dr Jennifer Bruen, Director of Research, SALIS, by email to (email@example.com).